innotrade/enapso-graphdb-admin/README.md

 ## Upload from Data to Graph Database

-Upload data (rather than a file) and automatically import the data into a Graph Database repository and context (graph) is optional paramters:
+Upload data (rather than a file) and automatically import the data into a Graph Database repository and context (graph) is an optional parameter:

 ```javascript
 fsPromises